 Business Succession Planning

-Protecting Your Business’s Future with a Business Law Attorney in Plano
+Protecting Your Business’s Future with a Business Law Attorney in Frisco

 You invested your money, time, sweat-equity and heart into your business.
 In return, you expect to yield a profit and perhaps pass the company on to your children.
 Planning ahead from a professional and personal perspective can help you accomplish your goals.

-Albin Oldner Law, PLLC is dedicated to the businesses in the Frisco, Plano and North Texas communities.
+Albin Oldner Law, PLLC is dedicated to the businesses in the Frisco community.
 We have guided dozens of companies in formation, expansion and achieving success by anticipating problems, sharing our experiences and taking preemptive action.

 Creating a business succession plan is an important proactive step to protect you, your family and your business.
 Our business law attorneys will discuss your individual concerns and tailor a succession plan that achieves your objectives.
 We strive to bring you confidence in the immediate health of your business and in its future.

 When you are starting a business, it may be hard to imagine that your vision might diverge from your partner’s ideas or that your partner might want out at some time in the future.
 However, these outcomes are common in the business world.
 Establishing a well-formulated, written exit strategy protects your investment and the viability of the business in a time of upheaval including the death or divorce of a member.

 We advise clients to form an exit strategy when establishing the company.
 At that point, partners are generally thinking more clearly and are more willing to cooperate with each other.
 When it comes time for a business partner to leave, an exit strategy allows you to limit the interruption to business operations and abide by the equitable terms the parties agreed to at the outset.